“Where are you from?”

 That conversation also happened in 2014.
 This time I’m sorry to say I was a part of it.
 But how could my friend expect me to react normally to him wearing pink… when as an Asian girl whose culture was struggling to catch up with the west, I didn’t even know what the word “sexism” meant?

-As embarrassing as these moments were, they triggered a learning moment.
+As embarrassing as these stories were, they triggered a learning moment.
 They brought two people, inherently clueless about something, out of their comfort zones and into the world.
 That real-life scene I came to call “The Pink T-Shirt Incident” made me realize how often we walk around unknowingly offending someone else with our ignorance.
 It came at that perfect moment when I was perfectly mature in my own culture, yet knew next to nothing about someone else’s.

 “I want to make slow travel the norm, where everyone is interested in learning about another culture, another language, and a bit more about our world.”